GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy: Follow-up observations of GRB 180418A

 \subsubsection{Afterglow Spectroscopy}

 Using the Gemini-North rapid ToO program, we obtained a set of $4 \times 900$~s of spectroscopy of the optical afterglow (initially reported in \citealt{GCN22659}) on 2018 Apr 18 UT at a mid-time of $\delta t = 2.4$~hr.
 We obtained a pair of exposures with the R400 grating at each of two central wavelengths, 5200 \AA\ and 5250 \AA, covering a wavelength range of $4500-7600$ \AA.
 We used the Gemini IRAF package to apply bias and flat-field corrections, cosmic ray rejection, and to align and stack the frames.
 We additionally used CuAr lamp spectra for wavelength calibration that were taken during the observations, and a spectrum of standard star HZ44 taken on 2018 February 28 with the same setup to obtain a relative flux calibration.
 The resulting spectrum exhibits a featureless blue continuum, with no notable features in emission or absorption that could be attributed to the host galaxy.
-This indicates either a quiescent galaxy with no strong nebular emission, or an origin at $z\gtrsim 0.9$ (due to the lack of detection of [OII]$\lambda3727$).
+We note that the faintness of the host galaxy (Section~\ref{sec:GRB180418A_hostobs}) precludes a strong statement on the presence of emission features, but overall exhibits no strong nebular emission.